-I am passionate and eager to help the district.
-I can contribute a skill set and perspective that is not currently represented on the Board.
-I was a child welfare state social worker; a special education teacher at Schools for the Deaf and Blind; I have fifteen years of experience working in financial management and as a forensic accountant; a licensed private investigator; a certified fraud examiner; a CEO; and of most importance I am a mother to six children and have been a foster parent.
+I am passionate and eager to help the District.
+I can contribute a skill set and perspective that is not represented on the Board.
+I was a child welfare state social worker; a special education teacher at Schools for the Deaf and Blind; I have fifteen years of experience working in financial management and as a forensic accountant; a licensed private investigator; a certified fraud examiner; a CEO; have been acting prose in court to get dyslexic children taught in ISD; and of most importance I am a mother to six children and have been a foster parent.
 I value all children and want them to reach their full potential.

-I understand if I gain a seat on the board I will be the lone voice for change among people who have been on the board for many years -who have run unopposed.
+I understand if I gain a seat on the Board I will be the lone voice for change among people who have been on the Board for many years -who have mostly run unopposed.
 I understand they will fight me and want to keep their homeostasis.
-I will counter this by being respectful, kind, and giving my dissent when necessary while sharing with the public the big decisions made by the board that impacts us all.
+I will counter this by being respectful, kind, and giving my dissent when necessary while sharing with the public the big decisions made by the Board that impacts us all.

 WE CAN DO BETTER IN ISSAQUAH SCHOOL DISTRICT!

-Under my leadership, big changes will happen in the Issaquah School District.
+Under my leadership, significant changes will happen in the Issaquah School District.

 My plans for making this happen include:

-3. Equitable Educational Opportunities.
-No matter where a student attends school they should be able to access the same set of tools and services to achieve their educational goals.
+Equitable Educational Opportunities.
+No matter where a student attends school, they should be able to access the same set of tools and services to achieve their educational goals.

 Special Education.
-Create district standards for testing, evaluating, IEP's and 504 plans to ensure each individual special education student's educational benefit.
+Create district standards for testing, evaluating, IEP's, and 504 plans to ensure each special education student's educational benefit.

 Your contributions will support Layna Crofts candidacy.